Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Design strategy for exceptional knots

-An interaction-free two-band system with particle-hole symmetry serves as a minimal yet powerful platform for exploring novel topological phenomena.
-Its Hamiltonian in momentum space is expressed in the most general form as
+An interaction-free two-band non-Hermitian system serves as a minimal yet powerful platform for exploring novel topological phenomena.
+The traceless Hamiltonian in momentum space can be expressed in the most general form as